Post-bachelor certificate in information systems management

 - ISM 5570 Data Mining

 - ISM 5670 Current Topics in Management Information Systems

 - ISM 6997 Information Systems Policy and Management

 You will work with an advisor in the business school to develop an academic plan that is appropriate for your previous coursework and career goals.

-All coursework toward the post-baccalaureate certi cate in information systems management can be completed online in as little as two terms.
-Students in the program also have access to the technology and advising resources available to all WSU students at our main campus in Midtown Detroit and at the WSU extension centers.
+All coursework toward the post-baccalaureate certificate in information systems management can be completed online in as little as two terms.
+Students in the program also have access to the technology and advising resources available to all WSU students at our main campus in Midtown Detroit and at the WSU satellite campuses.

 Students who complete all required courses online are eligible for in-state tuition rates.

 Career growth in the information systems field is expected to be robust as organizations seek professionals with technical training.
-According to the U.S. Bureau of Labor Statistics (bls.gov), demand for computer systems analysts is expected to grow 23 percent between 2012 and 2022, while for computer user suport specialists, projections are at 19 percent for the same period.
-Median salary gures in Michigan for computer systems analysts in 2014 was $79,900 and for computer user support specialists was $44,910.*
+According to the U.S. Bureau of Labor Statistics, demand for computer systems analysts is expected to grow 23 percent between 2012 and 2022, while for computer user support specialists, projections are at 19 percent for the same period.
+In 2014, the National Center for O*NET Development reported the median salary for computer systems analysts in Michigan was $79,900; for computer user support specialists, the median salary was $44,910.

-Students should speak to an Ilitch School of Business Career Planning and Placement advisor for state-speci c salary information.
+Students should speak to an Ilitch School of Business Career Planning and Placement advisor for state-specific salary information.